 Kaliya is very active across a range of communities and organizations in the technology industry that touch on aspects affecting user-centric identity.

-One of the Most Influential Women in Technology, Fast Company, 2009
+Fast Company Magazine, Most Influential Women in Technology 2009

 Tech Industry Affiliations